Yoast/wordpress-seo/readme.txt

 * Fixes a bug where passing `__false` to the `wpseo_robots` filter would result in a `max-image-preview:large` robots meta directive instead of the desired `noindex, nofollow` directive.
 * Fixes a bug where robots meta tags would be unintentionally synchronized between pages in different languages when using multilingual plugins like WPML or Polylang.
 * Fixes a bug where the query parameters from an image URL would be omitted in the sitemap.xml.
+* Fixes a bug where Yoast would conflict with Elementor, when Yoast Premium or Yoast News or Yoast Video is active, throwing console errors.
 * Fixes a bug where the sidebar issue counter would show a wrong number of issues, on the first page load after an issue was resolved.

 Other: